-When Bubbles Are a Red Flag in Your Craft Beer
+When Bubbles Are a Red Flag in Your Beer

 Appreciation of any food or beverage should be free from detergent (yikes!), food residue (yeesh!), oils (ugh!), lipstick (ew!) and other unseemly sensory assaults.
 No-brainer, right?
-However, this is often not the case both at home and in out-of-touch dining establishments.
+However, dirty glassware is a plague that haunts both at home and in out-of-touch dining establishments.

 It’s great that we are finally getting the culinary world to pour beer into an actual glass—thank goodness—but now we have the issue of remnant-riddled glassware.

 Dishes, cutlery and glassware sometimes have residue that we, the thirsty and hungry innocent, simply cannot see.
-So, here’s the trick to immediately know if your glass is dirty: Look for carbonation bubbles on the inside of your glass.
+So, here’s the trick to immediately know if you’re dealing with dirty glassware: look for carbonation bubbles on the inside of your glass.
 Beer’s carbonation colonizes on the what should be forbidden funk clinging to the interior of any beer vessel.

 With the exception of laser-etched glassware, clean glass should be smooth enough to leave none of the irregularities on which bubbles like to form.
 When bubbles cling to the sides of your beer glass, it is a huge red flag signaling that residual food and often soap (yuck!) is present in your beer and entering your body.